pjmeehan/Programming-Scripting-Project/README.md

 #### Research, Document and Summarise.

 Research, document and summarize my findings in a clear and concise manner.
-Be sure to include interesting findings from others analysis on the data set and make sure to add the references to these findings.
 Also decide what type of analysis you want to include in your findings beyond the max, min and mean of each column.
 Would including a table or graph be helpful?

 #### Download, Code and Summarise.